jkimys2/JN-Regex-Tutorial/Regex-Tutorial.md

 If it does not start or end with those given parameters, it will not be considered an email, and will not be accepted.

 ### Quantifiers

+Quantifiers set the limits of the string that your regex matches.
+They specify how many instances of a character, group, or character class must be present in the input for a match to be found.
+They can either be greedy, meaning they can match as many occurrences of pattterns as possible, or lazy, meaning they will match as few occurences as possible.

+- `*` means that the pattern will matfh 0 or more times
+- `+` means that the pattern will match 1 or more times
+- `?` means that the pattern will match 0 or 1 time
+- `{}` provide three different ways to set limits:
+    * `{ n }` matches the pattern exactly n number of times
+    * `{ n, }` matches the pattern at least n number of times
+    * ` { n, x }` matches the pattern from a minimum of n number of times to maximum of x number of times
+- adding `?` after each of the quantifiers makes each of them lazy.

+In the case of our email regex, `([a-z0-9_\.-]+)`, it contains the `+` quantifier.
+This means that the email that the user provides needs to contain at least one of the characts inside the brackets in order to match.

+The email regex also contains `([a-z\.]{2,6})`.
+The `{2,6}` quantifier requires that the pattern must match from a minimum of 2 to a maxmimum of 6 times.

+If any of these requirements are not met, then the email will not be accepted.

 ### Grouping Constructs